godotengine/godot-docs/classes/class_array.rst

 - void **resize** **(** :ref:`int<class_int>` size **)**

 Resizes the array to contain a different number of elements.
-If the array size is smaller, elements are cleared, if bigger, new elements are Null.
+If the array size is smaller, elements are cleared, if bigger, new elements are ``null``.

 .. _class_Array_method_rfind: